 At the office of Alan R. Burton, Attorney at Law, I have worked closely with men and women in divorce matters for over 30 years.
-I have built and maintained my successful practice on a commitment to personal service, always working one-on-one with you to learn your goals and concerns, so that I can help you implement solutions that meet your needs.
+I have built and maintained my successful practice on a commitment to personal service, always working one-on-one with you to learn your goals and concerns, so that I can help you implement solutions that meet your needs, especially when a complicated issue such as relocation arises.
 I place a high priority on communication, striving to make myself available when you need to talk with me.

-In over 3 decades of practice, I have represented many custodial and non-custodial parents in cases involving requests to relocate.
+In over three decades of practice, I have represented many custodial and noncustodial parents in cases involving requests to relocate as a skilled and thorough Boca Raton child relocation lawyer.
 Under Florida law, in order for a custodial parent to move more than 50 miles away from the other parent, the court must grant permission for the move.
 This is accomplished by filing a supplemental petition to relocate with minor child or children.
 The court will then make a determination, based on a number of factors, including:

-Whether you are the custodial or non-custodial parent, I will handle all matters related to a relocation request, preparing and filing all documents required and acting as your advocate in all hearing or proceedings.
+Whether you are the custodial or noncustodial parent, I will handle all matters related to a child move-away relocation request, preparing and filing all documents required and acting as your advocate in all hearings or proceedings.
 If a move needs to take place in a fairly short period of time, I can help you expedite the process.
-If the relocation is approved, I will also help you seek modification of child custody, visitation and child support orders, if appropriate.
+If the child move-away relocation petition is approved, I will also help you seek modification of child custody, visitation and child support orders, if appropriate.

 Moving Out of State?
 Contact My Palm Beach County or Broward County Offices.

 To arrange a free initial consultation, contact me by email or call me at 954-519-2314 (toll free at 888-341-5223).
 I offer flexible office hours for your convenience.
 I accept Visa, MasterCard, Discover and American Express.